SPARTA Research Lab

 Teaching

-Dr. Cromer currently teaches Foundations in Psychology (Psy 2253), Developmental Psychology (Psy 3063), Applied Sports Psychology (Psy 2153), Diversity, Ethics, and Law (Psy 7543) and Intervention Science (Psy 8063).
+Dr. Cromer currently teaches Applied Sports Psychology (PSY 2153), Historical Trauma and Transformation (PSY 3893), Diversity, Ethics, and Law (PSY 7543), and Intervention Science (PSY 8063).
 In addition to the courses she currently teaches at The University of Tulsa, Dr. Cromer also supervises several independent studies and Capstone projects each year.
 Dr Cromer has received numerous “Most Valuable Professor” (MVP) awards from Student Athletes.

 SPARTA Lab